 - 1. Returning the ground speed control levers to the middle position will stop rider movement.
 Pivot the levers outward and lock them in NEUTRAL. - 2.
 Disengage the PTO by pushing down on the PTO switch. - 3.
 Engage the parking brake by pulling the handle up until it locks into position. - 4.
-Move the throttle control to mid-throttle position and turn the ignition key to OFF.
+Move the throttle control to SLOW and allow the engine to cool down for a short time. - 5.
+Turn the ignition key to OFF.
 Remove the key.